nelsonfigueroa/nelson.cloud/content/posts/2025-05-10-its-2025-use-an-adblocker.md

 ## For Safari Users

-[Safari](https://www.apple.com/safari/) doesn't support extensions like other browsers.
-While there is some tracking protection out of the box it doesn't compare to uBlock Origin.
+[Safari](https://www.apple.com/safari/) has limited support for extensions.
+While there is some tracking protection out of the box it, doesn't compare to running a full blown version of uBlock Origin.
 If you REALLY want to keep using Safari then check out [AdGuard for Mac](https://adguard.com/adguard-mac/overview.html).
 It blocks ads system-wide on macOS and not just in Safari.

 If you like the Safari aesthetic but don't want to install AdGuard, check out [Orion Browser](https://kagi.com/orion/).
 It comes with ad blocking out of the box.
 It's based on [WebKit](https://webkit.org/) just like Safari.
 There's even an iOS app available.
 - [Get Orion for macOS](https://kagi.com/orion/#download_sec)